Davidgar0691/Davidgar0691/README.md

 - Deployed **Microsoft Sentinel** in Azure, configured log collection, and created **KQL-based analytics rules** to generate security alerts.
 - Performed **threat hunting in Splunk**, analyzing security events and responding to simulated cyber threats.

+### **Log Analysis & Data Triage**
+- Analyzed ~9 million simulated Windows security events using **Excel PivotTables and charts**.
+- Detected abnormal spike in **Event ID 4624** logons tied to a single endpoint, indicating scripted logon attempts.
+- Correlated PowerShell activity and repetitive timestamps to build a case timeline and visualize anomalies.

 ### **Network Security & Intrusion Detection**
 - Captured and analyzed network traffic using **Wireshark** and **Zeek**, identifying plaintext data transmissions and detecting anomalies.
 - Configured **Snort as an IDS/IPS**, tuning detection rules to improve threat visibility.